luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 # Install WSL distro, this is for Ubuntu

-- Install WSL2 distro according to your preferences, eg Ubuntu from Microsoft Store:
+- Install WSL2 distro according to your preferences, eg. Ubuntu from Microsoft Store:
 	- https://www.microsoft.com/store/productId/9PDXGNCFSCZV
 	- Store app link: ms-windows-store://pdp/?productid=9PDXGNCFSCZV
 	- Again just click GET, and then be patient, it's ~670 MB download